-The Company has non-cancelable operating leases for its headquarters in New York and various other operating leases for its offices in London, Hong Kong, Beijing and Mumbai.
+The Company has non-cancelable operating leases for its headquarters in New York and various other operating leases for its offices in London, Hong Kong, Mumbai, Beijing and Dubai.
 The Company also has operating leases for other locations, as well as operating and capital leases on computer hardware.
-The related lease commitments have not changed materially since December 31, 2012.
+The related capital lease commitments have not changed materially since December 31, 2012.
+During the second quarter of 2013, the Company extended its operating lease for its headquarters in New York through 2029.
+The table below presents total future minimum lease payments for the Company's operating leases with original or remaining noncancelable lease terms in excess of one year, including the extension discussed above.